liniiiiii/liniiiiii/README.md

 - 👀 I’m interested in machine learning and python
 - 🌱 I’m currently learning water engineering in KUleuven
 - 💞️ I’m looking to collaborate on machine learning for climate data extraction
-- 📫 How to reach me my mailaddress: ni.li@kuleuven.be
+- 📫 How to reach me my mailaddress: deanlnee@163.com

 <!---
 liniiiiii/liniiiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.